Trump warns of 'real starvation' in Gaza as aid deliveries pick up

 – US food centres –

-The United States already backs food centres under the Gaza Humanitarian Foundation (GHF), but the group’s operations have come under repeated criticism, with the UN saying hundreds of Palestinians have been killed by Israeli troops while trying to access its sites.
+The United States already backs food centres under the Gaza Humanitarian Foundation (GHF), but the group’s high-security operations have been criticised after repeated incidents in which Israeli troops have reportedly fired on civilians near its distribution points.

-The Foundation has also been accused by aid groups of facilitating Israel’s military goals.

-Trump said the UK and European Union would back new food centres that would be easier to access — “where the people can walk in, and no boundaries”.
+Trump said the UK and European Union would back the new effort, and that the new food centres would be easier to access — “where the people can walk in, and no boundaries”.

 “It’s crazy what’s going on over there,” he added.

-The easing of the blockade coincided with the beginning of the GHF’s operations, which effectively sidelined Gaza’s traditionally UN-led aid distribution system, and which have been criticised as grossly inadequate.
+The easing of the blockade coincided with the beginning of the GHF’s operations, which effectively sidelined Gaza’s traditionally UN-led aid distribution system and have been criticised as grossly inadequate.

 In recent days, the UN and humanitarian agencies have begun delivering more truckloads of food after the Israeli military declared a daily “tactical pause” in the fighting and opened secure aid routes amid mounting international outrage over hunger in the territory.